top of page

 The years between 1977 and 1987 were years of growth for the NRHH.
 Pins and certificates were produced to recognize the members of the honorary, the tradition of regional and national receptions during conferences began and formal recruitment and affiliation packets were produced.
 Regional Recruiter (now called Associate Directors) positions on regional boards were also established.
 Many awards were created including Program, National Communications Coordinator, Advisor, Student, and Resident Assistant Of The Month Awards as well as the NRHH Outstanding Chapter of the Year.

 Today, well over 200 chapters are affiliated with the honorary through the NACURH Information Center.
 NRHH has become more intertwined into the NACURH Corporate Structure by the addition of the NACURH Associate for NRHH (NAN) to the NACURH Executive Team and its continuance to be the organization's major source of recognition.
 Activities of the chapters vary from campus to campus.
 Some simply induct new members at an annual recognition banquet every year, thus, and others are extremely active on their campuses and in their communities, coordinating leadership retreats, conferences, socials, hall or campus-wide programs, fundraisers, and a whole host of other events.
 Still, others have found a middle ground which suits their campus.
 Membership selection is conducted by each individual chapter.
-The chapter members are student leaders on campus and are those who have contributed extraordinary amounts of time and energy in order to make the residence halls more than a “dorm.”
+The chapter members are student leaders on campus and are those who have contributed extraordinary amounts of time and energy in order to make the residence halls more than a “dorm.”s

 bottom of page